Carlo Pinsoglio: Juventus

-Pinsoglio began his career with Italian giants, Juventus and after working his way up the youth ranks at the club, he was promoted to the Primavera youth squad in 2007.
-Pinsoglio was the starting goalkeeper since 2008 until his youth team graduation at the conclusion of the 2009–10 season.
+Pinsoglio began his career with Italian giants Juventus and after working his way up the youth ranks at the club, he was promoted to the Primavera youth squad in 2007.
+Pinsoglio had been the starting goalkeeper since 2008 until his youth team graduation at the conclusion of the 2009–10 season.
 Upon his promotion to the Juventus first team, Pinsoglio was sent out on loan to Lega Pro Prima Divisione side, F.C.
 Esperia Viareggio, where he became the club's starting goalkeeper.
 Coincidentally, fellow Juventus product, Giorgio Merlano served as his back-up.
 Pinsoglio went on to make 25 league appearances for the club in his first professional season and he returned to Turin on 30 June 2011.
-Once returned to Juventus, Pinsoglio was again sent on loan.
+Once he returned to Juventus, Pinsoglio was again sent out on loan.
 In July 2011, he joined Serie B club Pescara along with Ciro Immobile.
 On 10 September 2011, he made his debut as the first choice goalkeeper in the home match won 2–0 against Crotone.
 In the first half of the 2011–12 Serie B season, he served mostly as a backup to veteran Luca Anania, making just five league appearances.
 In January 2012, Pinsoglio was recalled by Juventus, who then went on to sell the player in a co-ownership deal to fellow Serie B side, Vicenza Calcio.